tekumara/notes/aws-s3.md

 ## Objects created by another account

-Transitive rights to objects created by other accounts, in a bucket you owned, can't be granted to third account.
-Instead use roles, see [Example 4: Bucket owner granting cross-account permission to objects it does not own](https://docs.aws.amazon.com/AmazonS3/latest/dev/example-walkthroughs-managing-access-example4.html#access-policies-walkthrough-example4-step3)
+By default transitive rights to objects created by other accounts, in a bucket you owned, can't be granted to third account.
+Instead use roles, see [Example 4: Bucket owner granting cross-account permission to objects it does not own](https://docs.aws.amazon.com/AmazonS3/latest/dev/example-walkthroughs-managing-access-example4.html#access-policies-walkthrough-example4-step3).
+[Amazon S3 Object Ownership](https://aws.amazon.com/about-aws/whats-new/2020/10/amazon-s3-object-ownership-enables-bucket-owners-to-automatically-assume-ownership-of-objects-uploaded-to-their-buckets/) allows bucket owners to automatically assume ownership.

 ## Missing objects